 Also, note that many of these recipes have been adapted through the years and may not reflect the exact original recipe.

 The birth of the Martini and its many vermouth counterparts are the highlight of the classic cocktail scene.

 While the martini may be the best-known gin cocktail from the bar's first glory days, there are a number of other great drinks to explore.
-Gin was just as popular as brandy among the first bartenders and while it was paired most often with vermouth, there are also a few surprises among this list.
+Gin was just as popular as brandy among the first bartenders and while it was paired most often with vermouth, there are also a few surprises.